What is your typical process for working with a new customer?

 What education and/or training do you have that relates to your work?

-We have been doing home and business organization for some 10 years now and work with the client to make sure systems and methods fit their life and work needs and habits.
+We have been doing home and business organization for some 10 years now.
+We have been certified senior move managers since 2014.
+We work with the client to make sure systems and methods fit their life and work needs and habits.
 We work with organization tools (i.e. boxes, filing, digital media tools) on hand, or if necessary, we can purchase those recommended solutions at a pass thru price.

 For our work with the elderly we are certified as Senior Move Managers and have overseen numerous elder transitions and "aging in place" strategies.
 We have undergraduate and graduate degrees in business.

 Do you have a standard pricing system for your service?
 If so, please share the details here.

 We have an hourly fee.
 OR we can price on a per project basis (or a capped, not to exceed $ basis) with further discussion with the client.

 How did you get started doing this type of work?

 We started this business in 2013.
 Over time we have developed partnerships with other Dallas providers - elder law attorneys, senior realtors, geriatric care managers and certified senior advisors, to name a few.

 What types of customers have you worked with?